How to define land value?

 Factors affecting Land Value mainly include the following:

-1. Physical attributes: These include quality of location, topography, climate, availability of water, sewer lines, etc. More and better facilities is attributed to a higher price of land.
+1. Physical attributes: These include quality of location, topography, climate, availability of water, sewer lines, etc. More and better facilities are attributed to a higher price of land.
 Topography further has a direct effect on the construction cost and thus the overall development cost.
 The facilities thus developed on an uneven land will have a much higher cost as compared to the flat plain.

 4. Present and future land use: The value of the land is also determined by the land use permitted in the land premises.
 For example, if we compare the values of two lands of same prices and same location but the land use permitted in the lands are different, one is commercial and one is residential.
 In such case the value of the land with the land use which has more rate of return over a period of time will be valued more.
-People are willing to pay a higher amount for a commercial land, in some cases industrial or institutional land use might attract even higher prices.
+People are willing to pay a higher amount for commercial land, in some cases industrial or institutional land use might attract even higher prices.